A One-Year Reflection

 This partnership, piloted with the United Way Association of South Carolina, became a national model.
 Since then, it’s been replicated in states like Kentucky—proof that Greenville’s resilience has ripple effects far beyond our county.

 In West Greenville, the hurricane left entire neighborhoods in the dark for days.
-Refrigerators were silent, food spoiled, and families worried about how they would keep their children nourished.
-Relief efforts filled that gap—hot meals, bottled water, and supplies arrived just in time.
+Refrigerators were silent, food spoiled, and families worried about how they would keep their children fed.
+With support from United Way of Greenville County’s Community Relief Fund and our partner Infinite Possibilities, Inc., relief efforts filled that gap—hot meals, bottled water, and supplies arrived just in time.
 Parents lined up not only for food, but for peace of mind.
-One mother said, “When everything else stopped, at least I knew my children wouldn’t go to bed hungry.”
-Volunteers and neighbors rallied together, turning fear into connection.
-Even as the lights stayed off, a sense of community shone brighter than ever.

-When Otis and his wife—high school sweethearts—stood in front of what was left of their storm-damaged home, three children clinging to their sides, they felt both heartbreak and fear.
+When Otis and his wife (high school sweethearts) stood in front of what was left of their storm-damaged home, three children clinging to their sides, they felt both heartbreak and fear.
 In a matter of hours, everything they had worked for was gone.
-With nowhere else to turn, they leaned on the support made possible through the Community Relief Fund.
-Rental and food assistance allowed them to stabilize, keep their children safe, and focus on putting the pieces back together.
-“We didn’t just lose a house—we lost the place we raised our babies,” Otis shared.
-“Having a roof again meant we could breathe.”
-Today, their kids are back in school, the family is reestablishing routines, and hope is slowly returning.
+With nowhere else to turn, they leaned on the support made possible through United Way of Greenville County and our partner Greer Relief.
+Together, rental and food assistance allowed them to stabilize, keep their children safe, and focus on putting the pieces back together.

 Through this effort, we provided funding and supplies to agencies that were on the front lines, ensuring that resources reached families quickly and directly.
 These agencies played a vital role in keeping neighbors safe and cared for when it mattered most.